 During FY2021, 75% of the Convertible Notes were converted to ordinary shares.
 These occurred in three tranches of 25% each between March 2021 and June 2021.
 During FY2022, a further 12.5% of the original Convertible Notes were converted to ordinary shares in March 2022.
+During FY2023, a further 6.25% of the original Convertible Notes were converted to ordinary shares in October 2022.
 At the reporting date, 6.25% of the original Convertible Note balance remains outstanding.
-The outstanding notional amount of the Convertible Notes (including the accrual of 3% p.a. interest) as at 30 June 2023 was \$1,063,358, which can be converted into 6,646,432 ordinary shares at conversion price of \$0.16 per share if Ridgeback elects to convert the Convertible Notes into ordinary shares.
+The outstanding notional amount of the Convertible Notes (including the accrual of 3% p.a. interest) as at 30 June 2024 was \$1,089,161, which can be converted into 7,261,072 ordinary shares at conversion price of \$0.15 per share if Ridgeback elects to convert the Convertible Notes into ordinary shares.
 All converted Notes have been converted to ordinary shares at \$nil consideration per the original subscription agreement.

-The 13,750,828 Convertible Notes issued in 2015 had a face value of \$1.00 per note and are currently convertible at a price of approximately \$0.16 per share (adjusted for post share consolidation and anti-dilution clause), mature on 4 August 2025 and accrue interest at a rate of 3% per annum which may also be converted into shares.
+The 13,750,828 Convertible Notes issued in 2015 had a face value of \$1.00 per note and are currently convertible at a price of approximately \$0.15 per share (adjusted for post share consolidation and anti-dilution clause), mature on 4 August 2025 and accrue interest at a rate of 3% per annum which may also be converted into shares.
 Conversions may occur during the period (i) at least 3 months after the Issue Date and (ii) at least 15 business days prior to the maturity date into ordinary shares of the Company (subject to customary adjustments for rights or bonus issues, off market buybacks, issues at less than current market price, share purchase plan, dividend reinvestment plan at a discount, return of capital or dividend or other adjustment).
 If a change of control event, delisting event or event of default has occurred, Ridgeback may elect to convert the notes into shares or repayment of principal and interest.
 The Convertible Notes rank at least equal with all present and future unsubordinated and unsecured debt obligations of the Company and contain customary negative pledges regarding financial indebtedness, dividend payments, related party transaction and others.